Valentine’s Day Magic Paper Towel Experiment

 If an outline is present, you can move on to the next step.
 If not, fold your paper towel back up and trace over your design a second time, pressing down a little harder, until a trace is visible on the other layer of paper towel.

 Once you can see a trace of your design on the bottom layer of paper towel, fill in the heart using a washable marker.
-Use a bright colour for better results.
+Use a bright color for better results.

 "I Love You" written on paper towel.